Kurento/kurento/source/user/faq.rst

 .. note::

-   **Every TURN server supports STUN**, because a TURN server is just really a STUN server with added relaying functionality built in.
+   **Every TURN server supports STUN**, because TURN is just an extension of STUN, to provide for a network relay.
 This means that *you don't need to set a STUN server up if you have already configured a TURN server*.